Posted: August 26, 2013 12:35 PM

 Lawmakers who have been reluctant to order police departments to make changes were counting on agencies to adopt the simple, low-cost recommendations.

-Among the procedures that have been proven to significantly decrease the number of misidentifications are blind administration, when the officer conducting the lineup does not who the suspect is; and sequential administration, when the eyewitness is shown suspect photos one at a time instead of a group of photos simultaneously.
+Among the procedures that have been proven to significantly decrease the number of misidentifications is blind administration, when the officer conducting the lineup does not who the suspect is.

 The full results from Garrett’s survey will appear in a forthcoming paper, “Eyewitness Identification and Police Practices: A Virginia Case Study,” to appear in the Virginia Journal of Criminal Law.